E. J. Perry (American football): College career

 Perry began his collegiate career at Boston College and joined the team as an early enrollee.
 He played in one game as a freshman but did not throw a pass.
 As a sophomore, Perry played in five games and completed 27 of 39 passes for 277 yards and two touchdowns.
 Following the end of the season, Perry announced that he would be transferring to Brown where his uncle, James Perry had recently been named head coach.

 Perry was named the Brown Bears' starting quarterback going into his first season with the team.
 He was named first-team All-Ivy League after completing 251 of 418 pass attempts for 2,948 yards and 22 touchdowns with 13 interceptions and also leading the team with 730 rushing yards with eight touchdowns.
 He also played basketball for Brown following the season.
 Perry's initial senior season in 2020 was canceled due to Covid-19.

 In 2021, Perry won the Bushnell Cup as the Ivy League's top offensive player and was again named first-team all-conference after completing 295 of 444 attempts for 3,033 yards and 23 touchdowns against 14 interceptions and rushing for 402 yards and seven touchdowns.
 He also won The George H. "Bulger" Lowe Award by the Gridiron Club of Greater Boston as the best offensive player in New England and was a finalist for the Walter Payton Award.
 After the conclusion of his college career, Perry was invited to play in the 2022 East–West Shrine Bowl.
 He completed 13-of-18 passing attempts for 241 yards and three touchdowns and also rushed for two two-point conversions and was named the game's offensive MVP.
+Perry graduated from Brown with a degree in sociology in December 2021.